apache/cordova-docs/www/docs/en/dev/guide/cli/template.md

     specific language governing permissions and limitations
     under the License.

-title: Cordova App Templates
+title: App Templates
 description: Learn how to find, use, and create templates in Cordova.
-toc_title: Templates for apps
+toc_title: App Templates

 ---

-# Cordova App Templates
+# App Templates

 ## Use a Template